bebopluvr/github.io/index.md

     redis php72-php-pecl-redis php72-php-ldap \
     mariadb-server mariadb`

-### Enabling Users to Connect to Owncloud Servers Using IP addresses and port 8080
+### Enabling Users to Connect to ownCloud Servers Using IP addresses and port 8080

 ### Adding user accounts
 Follow these steps to add new users: